 Pfizer and BioNTech Receive Positive CHMP Opinion for Omicron BA.4/BA.5-Adapted Bivalent COVID-19 Vaccine Booster for Children 5 Through 11 Years of Age in European Union

-/EIN News/ -- NEW YORK and MAINZ, GERMANY, November 10, 2022 — Pfizer Inc. (NYSE: PFE) and BioNTech SE (Nasdaq: BNTX) today announced a booster dose of their Omicron BA.4/BA.5-adapted bivalent COVID-19 vaccine (COMIRNATY® Original/Omicron BA.4/BA.5 5/5-µg) has been recommended for marketing authorization by the European Medicines Agency (EMA) Committee for Medicinal Products for Human Use (CHMP) for children 5 through 11 years of age.
+NEW YORK and MAINZ, GERMANY, November 10, 2022 — Pfizer Inc. PFE and BioNTech SE BNTX today announced a booster dose of their Omicron BA.4/BA.5-adapted bivalent COVID-19 vaccine (COMIRNATY® Original/Omicron BA.4/BA.5 5/5-µg) has been recommended for marketing authorization by the European Medicines Agency (EMA) Committee for Medicinal Products for Human Use (CHMP) for children 5 through 11 years of age.
 The European Commission will review the CHMP recommendation and is expected to make a final decision soon.

 The Omicron BA.4/BA.5-adapted bivalent COVID-19 vaccine is currently authorized in the European Union (EU) as a booster dose for individuals aged 12 years and older.
 Today's CHMP recommendation to include children 5 through 11 years of age was based on safety and immunogenicity data from the companies' Omicron BA.1-adapted bivalent vaccine in individuals 12 years and older, data from the initially approved 10-µg pediatric formulation of the companies' original COVID-19 vaccine, manufacturing data from the companies' pediatric formulation of the Omicron BA.4/BA.5-adapted bivalent vaccine, and preclinical data from the companies' Omicron BA.4/BA.5-adapted bivalent vaccine.